Nazım Sangaré

-Nazım Sangaré (born 30 May 1994) is a Turkish professional footballer who plays as a right-back for Göztepe.
+Nazım Sangaré (born 30 May 1994) is a professional footballer who plays as a right-back for Süper Lig club Gaziantep.

+Club career

+On 13 November 2025, Sangaré was banned from playing for 45 days for his involvement in the 2025 Turkish football betting scandal.

 International career

 Sangaré was born in Germany to a Turkish mother from Eskişehir and a father from Guinea.
 He was called up to the Turkey national team on 24 May 2019.
 He made his debut on 30 May 2019, in a friendly against Greece, as a starter.